Mnjar/text-editor/README.md

 - Undo/Redo operations
 - Saving text to a file

-This project was created solely as a learning exercise to strengthen my understanding of data structures and algorithms.

 ## Features

 - **Add Text**: Append new text to the existing content.